VanixIsHere/AlphaInstinctRoyale/README.md

 This game is currently in active development.
 Art, networking, and balance are in progress.
 Feedback and playtesting will guide ongoing iteration.

+## Repo Setup
+1. Using Unity Package Manager, install 'NuGetForUnity' via git URL.
+Update it to the latest version.
+2. Using NuGet within Unity, install:
+    a.
+Microsoft.AspNetCore.SignalR.Client

 ### UI Setup

 The pause menu relies on `ModalManager` and `GroupContainerMenuItem` for settings pages.